stevegeek/access_allow/README.md

 ## Role and abilities utility methods

 `AccessAllow::Roles` provides a bunch of utility methods that

 * check if a given role name is for a specific user type or not
 * returns humanized versions of the role names
-* returns the roles for Select dropdowns

-`AccessAllow::Abilities` currently provides a single utility method to return a humanized version of an ability
+`AccessAllow::Abilities` currently provides utility methods to convert between string and hash representations of abilities.

-### AccessAllow::Abilities

 # Configuring Roles & their abilities

-Schema configured in `Configuration` and should be configured to whatever makes sense you want.
+Schema configured in `Configuration` and should be configured to create roles with their abilities.

 The structure consists of: